-2012 revenues to date are consistent with our expectations.
-We are pleased with the growth in our emerging markets business and are satisfied that the US market is starting to demonstrate growth, but we remain concerned about lack of visibility to recovery in Europe.
-We continue to focus on every sales opportunity, while maintaining tight controls on cost, and are using available resources to invest in China and India.
+2011 revenues to date are consistent with our previously indicated expectations.
+We are pleased with the growth in our emerging markets business and satisfied that our established markets have stabilized.
+We continue to focus on every sales opportunity, while maintaining tight controls on cost.

-The Board remains cautiously optimistic on the outcome for 2012.
+The Board remains cautiously optimistic on the outcome for 2011.
 We are seeing encouraging trends in our market but it is still too early to tell if these will translate into significantly higher levels of activity.